If you’ve recently downloaded a newly released game or a next-gen remaster, and were greeted with this frustrating crash message upon launching:

 DirectX 12 is not supported on your system.
 Try running without the -dx12 or -d3d12 command line argument.

-In this article, we’ve gathered six useful methods to help you fix the DirectX 12 not supported on your system error.
+In this article, we’ve gathered useful methods to help you fix the DirectX 12 not supported on your system error.
 Just work your way through the list until you find the one that works for you.

 How to fix DirectX 12 is not supported on your system in Windows

-Fix 1: Check GPU compatibility
+Before getting started: Check GPU compatibility

-The first step in resolving the “DirectX 12 is not supported on your system” error is to ensure that your GPU supports DirectX 12.
+Before wasting hours trying random fixes, you should ensure that your GPU supports DirectX 12.
 Older graphics cards, such as those from the GTX 700 series or earlier, may not support the necessary DX12 features, even if your system shows that DX12 is installed.

 Here’s how to check your GPU’s compatibility: